Traditional Moroccan Breakfast: What to Eat for Breakfast in Morocco

 Harsha can be made and stored in the freezer

-It’s pan-cooked, like a thick pancake, and we love to have it with honey, butter, or jam.
+It’s pan-cooked, much like a thick pancake, and we love to enjoy it with honey, butter, or jam.

-Many Moroccans, including myself, enjoy Harsha by slicing it through the middle and filling it like a sandwich with our favorite fillings.
+Many Moroccans, including myself, like to slice Harsha in the middle and fill it like a sandwich with our favorite fillings.

-It’s perfect for breakfast or a quick snack and is easy to make at home.
-You can even make extra to enjoy later.
+Perfect for breakfast or a quick snack, it’s also easy to make at home, and you can even make extra to enjoy later.

 Moroccan bread (Khobz)